ZupIT/beagle-docs/content/en/contribute/documentation.md

 ### **Adding images**

-- Images in this documentation are saved at a static folder in our system called shared.
-To add a new images just copy them to the `static/shared` folder at the project's root folder.
-From this folder all images are accessible from any page or sub-page in the documentation.
+- Images in this documentation are saved at a folder called shared at `/static/shared`.
+To add new images to the doc just copy them into this folder.
+From there, all images are accessible from any page or sub-page in the documentation.

 - To load images on a page use the markdown interface for images (without adding a title) and list the address as `/shared/image-name` as follows: